Incredible Nutrition Interview

 First, tell me a little bit about your background?

 Sarah-Jane was actually a collegiate cross-country runner with an interest in physiology from an early start.
 Being a collegiate athlete, Bedwell knew a great deal about fitness which caused her to naturally think she knew a lot about nutrition.
 She told me,

 I thought in order to be a great runner I needed to cut a lot of foods out of my diet and so I cut things like lean-beef and certain types of fats and things like that…

 By cutting out so much from her diet, Sarah-Jane learned firsthand some of the effects of an imbalanced diet.
 Bedwell went on, “Thinking that would make me a leaner, stronger runner and [I] actually become severely anemic.

-Which means my iron levels were really low and so it actually hurt my running performance and I could not run as long and as fast as I had been able.”
+This means my iron levels were really low and so it actually hurt my running performance and I could not run as long and as fast as I had been able.”
 After seeing numerous therapists and specialists with no success (I know the feeling), one doctor suggested she have blood work done.

 The cause of her muscular weakness turned out to be severe anemia and she was told to see a registered dietitian.

 From there the rest is history.
 She instantly fell in love with it and changed her major the last semester of her senior year as she put it, “I decided to change my major at the last minute and I am glad I did.”

 So that led you into blogging and then to becoming an author?

 I was curious how she went from being an RD to becoming an author.
 I wanted to hear about the journey.
 Her first job out of college as a registered dietitian was at a kidney dialysis clinic which was really hard for her because, “…a lot of the patients are at the end of their lives and it was really sad, especially knowing as a dietitian that the top two courses of kidney failure are uncontrolled diabetes and uncontrolled hypertension and both of those things can be managed through good nutrition and so I really wanted to get on the preventative side of things.”